How to Make All Your Meetings More Effective & Less of a Time Suck

 We have yet to see how augmented reality may impact our meetings, and how the increase in flexible working will adapt how we continue to communicate.

-Many of the ideas we have discussed in this feature are adaptable.
+Many of the ideas I have discussed in this feature are adaptable.
 So take note of what you like, think about what you need to reframe, and be open to the fact that either way, you’re going to have to adapt.